CEI-lab/ece3400-2017/docs/lab1.md

 Starting early on both these tasks will help you in the milestones and the final challenge.

-### Wrap-Up
+### Wrap-Up and Clean-Up

 Keep your Arduino Unos and Parallax servos in the box dedicated for your team.
 All other components can be placed back into their appropriate bins.
+Clean up your station thoroughly before you leave!

 You should document this lab thoroughly on the website, feel free to add ideas/comments this lab inspires regarding your future robot; the TA's will check the website by the end of the following week.
 Remember to have a TA note your attendance before heading out.

 Use GitHub on the computer to upload and save your code, be sure to add appropriate commit messages.
 The lab computers will NOT keep any data locally (i.e., on them).
 Once you log off, the data will eventually be lost (typically overnight).
 Save your data on a flash drive or other means before you leave the lab.